What it is

 For detailed timeline functionality, see: Historical Charts Explained

-The SERP History feature allows you to review the search results collected for a keyword on a specific date.
+SERP History allows you to review the search results collected for a keyword on a specific date.

-The depth shown depends on your tracking model and the day the data was collected:
+The depth shown depends on your tracking model:

-Identify which domains were ranking on that specific day
+See which competitors were ranking on a specific date

 Investigate ranking drops